kalken/eznetns/README.md

     ### systemd files ###
-    # Note: install microsocks on your system first...
+    # Note: microsocks needs to be installed on your system

     # socks5 on localhost 1080
     systemctl link /opt/eznetns/systemd/microsocks.service